National Bank Financial Lowers Tervita (TSE:TEV) Price Target to C$3.50

-Tervita (TSE:TEV) had its price target lowered by National Bank Financial from C$4.75 to C$3.50 in a report published on Tuesday morning, BayStreet.CA reports.
-National Bank Financial currently has a sector perform rating on the stock.
+Tervita (TSE:TEV) had its price objective lowered by investment analysts at National Bank Financial from C$4.75 to C$3.50 in a research report issued on Monday, BayStreet.CA reports.
+The firm presently has a “sector perform” rating on the stock.
+National Bank Financial’s price objective suggests a potential upside of 22.81% from the stock’s current price.

-Several other research analysts have also recently commented on the company.
-Royal Bank of Canada raised their target price on Tervita from C$4.75 to C$5.00 and gave the stock a sector perform rating in a research report on Friday, July 31st.
-Atb Cap Markets raised Tervita from a sector perform rating to an outperform rating in a research report on Thursday, July 30th.
-Stifel Firstegy raised Tervita from a reduce rating to a hold rating in a research report on Friday, May 29th.
-ATB Capital raised Tervita from a sector perform rating to an outperform rating and raised their target price for the stock from C$5.00 to C$6.00 in a research report on Friday, July 31st.
-Finally, Canaccord Genuity raised their target price on Tervita from C$4.00 to C$4.50 in a research report on Thursday, June 18th.
-Three equities research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
-The stock has an average rating of Buy and an average price target of C$5.19.
+TEV has been the topic of a number of other research reports.
+Atb Cap Markets upgraded shares of Tervita from a “sector perform” rating to an “outperform” rating in a research note on Thursday, July 30th.
+Canaccord Genuity raised their target price on shares of Tervita from C$4.00 to C$4.50 in a research note on Thursday, June 18th.
+AltaCorp Capital upgraded shares of Tervita from a “sector perform” rating to an “outperform” rating in a research note on Thursday, July 30th.
+BMO Capital Markets raised their target price on shares of Tervita from C$4.50 to C$5.00 in a research note on Friday, July 31st.
+Finally, Stifel Firstegy upgraded shares of Tervita from a “reduce” rating to a “hold” rating in a research note on Friday, May 29th.
+Three analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
+The stock presently has a consensus rating of “Buy” and a consensus target price of C$5.19.

 Tervita Company Profile